MRVMV/sequelize-mig/README.md

 # sequelize-mig
-Migration generator and es6 init tool (Planned)
+Sequelize migration generator and es6 init tool (Planned)

 This package provide two tools:
 * `make` - tool for create new migrations by comparing new version of you modules to old one